UPCOMING INTENSIVE ANATOMY FOR ARTISTS

 Scott Eaton’s Anatomy for Artists course offers four days of in-depth training in artistic anatomy.
 This intensive course is designed to teach artists fundamental and advanced anatomy and how this knowledge can be applied to drawing, sculpture, illustration, character design, modelling, rigging, or animation.
 The course assumes no previous knowledge of anatomy and builds from the foundation up.
 Each lecture draws heavily on lessons from the old masters and combines them with dynamic photography and medical imaging data to show how complicated anatomy can be broken down into functional shapes and mechanisms that artists can use.

 Scott has been teaching this course to artist around the world for over 15 years including workshops at top animation and visual effects studios including Pixar, Disney, Industrial Light and Magic, Lucasfilm, Warner Bros, Blizzard, Sony, Ubisoft, and many others.
-The course is now being made available to the public in London for the first time.
+The course is now being made available to the public in London.

 The course starts with proportions, the mechanics of the skeleton, and critical bony landmarks.
 Once this important framework is established, the course gives a comprehensive look at the muscles of the body, how they influence surface form and their mechanical functions.
 Frequent exercises give students a chance to apply their knowledge, and regular critiques of images from the “Gallery Abominate” put a humorous but educational spin on the anatomical challenges artists commonly face.
 Artists leave the course with anatomical knowledge that will immediately improve their work and a solid foundation that will allow them to continue to study and progress after the course.